13rac1/install-apache-solr/README.md

   $SOLR_INSTALL_DIR/multicore/core0/conf
 * A random Apache Download Mirror is choosen and some are slow.
 It is OK to stop(^C) the script and start it again.
 * This might work to upgrade between 4.6.x releases.
-It shouldn't delete data.
 Test it.

 Todo
 ----